EHB-MCT/web2-frontend-IlyesDjari/sources..md

 1. Text hover bar thing away ?
 2. How to set JSHint version to ES6 correctly
-3. Good idea to keep client id in backend or more secure way ?
+3. Good idea to keep client id in backend env file or more secure way ?